dx42/gmetrics/docs/reports/XmlReportWriter.md

 The *option* element is a child of the *report* element and defines a report-specific option for a report.

-  `org.gmetrics.report.BasicHtmlReportWriter` supports the following options:
+  `org.gmetrics.report.XmlReportWriter` supports the following options:

 | **Attribute**        | **Description**                                                | **Required**
 |----------------------|----------------------------------------------------------------|------------------------